maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 * IGPS
 ```
 Download IGPS 03.09.02 or newer.
-Base on your platform modify the BootBlockAndHeader_*.xml
+Based on your platform modify the BootBlockAndHeader_*.xml
 If you use npcm845 evb you need to modify BootBlockAndHeader_A1_EB.xml
-The xml file will show baud rate options and default is 115200.
+The XML file will show baud rate options and the default is 115200.
 	<BinField>
 		<!-- baud rate options:
 		9600,14400,19200,38400,57600,115200,230400,380400,460800,921600